union-imgcross icon

 Non-EU/EEA Nationals

 • Non-EU/EEA citizens who plan to work in Italy, either temporarily or indefinitely, must receive a work permit from their prospective employers and a work visa from the Italian Consular authorities before entering the country.
-Issuing a work visa depends on the investor's knowledge of his native language and specific details such as the type of business and the technology.
+The visa is issued based on the investor's knowledge of his native language and specific details such as the type of business and the technology.

-• Non-EU migrant employees are admitted based on a quota scheme for new entries on a yearly basis.
-The quota scheme’s purpose is to govern third-country entry and access to the Italian labor market.
-The government is in charge of determining yearly quotas.
+• Non-EU migrant employees are admitted based on a yearly quota scheme for new entries.
+The scheme governs third-country entry and access to the Italian labor market.
+The Italian government determines yearly quotas.

 • Any employee could be excluded from the quota system’s restrictions.
 Relevant technical profiles may be accepted without any quantitative limit to control their inflow.